footcricket05/QryptHub/Basic Tasks/Implement BB84 protocol/README.md

 2. Run the BB84 QKD simulation:

     ```bash
-    python "Implementation of BB84 protocol using a Quantum Key Distribution (QKD) setup"
+    python "Implementation of BB84 protocol using a Quantum Key Distribution (QKD) setup.py"
     ```

     This will execute the provided Qiskit code, simulate the BB84 QKD process, and display the results.